aidistan-archives/atom-symbols-view-plus/README.md

 ## Features

 - Generate project symbols
-  - Provide a command to generate the tag file of whole project
+  - Provide a command to generate the tag file for the whole project
   - Update the project tag file incrementally on file save
   - Allow user to add extra ctag command arguments
 - Provide service for autocomplete-plus
   - Project symbols are provided for autocomplete-plus automatically
-- Provide a new theme of symbols view
+- Provide extra themes of symbols view
+  - Dock item theme **(the new default)**
-  - Right-sidebar theme now works as default
+  - Right panel theme

 ## Usage